devjiwonchoi/repro-next-turbo-build-icon-sitemap/README.md

+> [!NOTE]
+> This issue occurs at next build turbopack

 ## Issue 1

 ### Summary

-The `runtime` set on the layout is not passed correctly to the children pages on TURBO BUILD.
+The `runtime` set on the layout is not passed correctly to the Metadata File `icon.tsx`.

 ### Steps to Reproduce